whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-07-DermOrganic-Intensive-Hair-Repair-Masque.md

 <br>
 <br>
 ![DermOrganic Hair Masque Ingredients](/img/DermOrganic-hair-masque-ingredients2.jpg) As I pumped some out, you can smell a pleasant fragrance that’s not too strong.
-It is both fresh and sweet.
+It's both fresh and sweet.
 Texture is like a thick cream that doesn’t feel too oily and I also didn’t need to put a lot for my waist length hair, which is a plus.
-I left it on for a few minutes while I finished my shower and rinsed off.
+I left it on for a couple of minutes and rinsed off.
 Once I towel dried my hair, I definitely noticed a big difference.
 Typically I would need to spray some leave-in conditioner to detangle and moisturize some more, but not this time.
 I combed my hair with no issues (usually it's quite tangled) and let it air dry.

 Final result, my hair was softer and very minimal frizz (which says a lot since I typically have a lot of frizz when I don’t use any product at all).
 My hair also felt stronger.
-I’m glad I found this masque and will be using this weekly.
+I’m glad I found this masque and will be using this frequently.
 <br>
 <br>
-<b>VERDICT:</b> Great hair masque that is not only effective but has natural and organic ingredients.
+<b>VERDICT:</b> Great hair masque that is not only effective but has natural and vegan ingredients.
 It’s also safe on color-treated hair.
 My new favorite masque!